Aphorica/json-processor/README.md

 ```
 Notes on the file content:

-- The will be replaced in its entirety by the content in the file.
+- The object specifying a file will be replaced in its entirety by
+  the content in the file.

 - An array of items can be specified.
 If an array item is an
   object specifying a file the entire item will be replaced with